 Dating from 1910, this fascinating tome provides steps for the reader to follow to make the most of their time, the 24 hours that we spend from day to day often sat reading websites, watching sport and movies and generally not fulfilling our existence.

-Reading great works of literature, enjoying art and reflecting on life while travelling or at other “downtime” moments is just the tip of the iceberg, and this free title – available free for Kindle devices – can be used to make the most of your time and your life.
+Reading great works of literature, enjoying art and reflecting on life while travelling or at other “downtime” moments is just the tip of the iceberg, and this free title –– can be used to make the most of your time and your life.
 Thanks to the World Wide Web we can now enjoy art, history and culture without travelling long distances, so despite its age, the message of “How to Live on 24 Hours a Day” remains surprisingly relevant 102 years later.

 The On-Purpose Person: Making Your Life Make Sense by Kevin W. McCarthy